sommmtoooo/growth-app-interview/README.md

 **Requirements**
 - LightBulb Component Showing On & Off State (✅️)
 - GPT 4o-mini (function calling) to get the light status and toggle the light status

 **Bonus Points**

 - Add a simple username and password login page. (✅️)
 - Add End - End testing with Cypress 〰️

+> **NOTE**: Test Coverage For Just Sign In Page

 ---